ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 What order do you think the logged lines will appear on running this file?
 The answer is that you will see "last statement" printed first, followed by "file open succeeded."
 The asynchronous fs.open() call just tells the Node event loop to do the open, and continues on to output "last statement".
 Then the event loop completes the file open and does the callback.
 And then you see the other message.

 Now, clearly, if you were to write a line to this file, you'd have to do it in the callback, so that you have access to the file handle.
 That call would also be asynchronous, with a callback.
 If you want to write a second line, you'd have to do that write in the second callback.
 And so on, to "callback hell".
 You could keep your file legible through clever use of recursion, but it's still messy.
-Now, as you know, we now have promises.
+Now, as you know, we have promises in JavaScript.
 So, one choice would be to wrap the async call in a promise, as follows:

 ```js
 const fs = require("fs");